 - On the next page, you’ll be able to copy the Jitsi meeting URL, enable your mic and webcam, and join the meeting.
 Select Join meeting.

-- Click the red phone icon on the bottom center to close the Jitsi meeting.
+Once you finish your Moodle video conference, click the red phone icon at the bottom to close the Jitsi meeting.

 Do you have questions about how to do something in Jitsi to enhance your online learning platform?
 Let us know in the Community Support Center.